 In recent years, digital has refocused on users and their satisfaction.
-Providing the best user or UX experience has become a challenge for marketing and sales departments.
+Providing the best UX or user experience has become a challenge for marketing and sales departments.
 To adopt a good UX strategy, we give you the analysis indicators to follow.

 UX or User experience of a site: what are we talking about?